 In some instances, the major labels have sought out young promising talent and turned them into superstars.
 Zedd is a perfect example of this.
-Busting out strong in 2013, he continued his influence this year with his signature sound that even he is trying to break-away from.
+Busting out strong in 2013, he continued his influence this year with his signature sound that even he is trying to break away from.
 Based on some early tweets, look for something fresh and new from him in 2015.
-I for one am looking forward to see what he has up his sleeves.
+I for one am looking forward to seeing what he has up his sleeves.

 Newcomer Martin Garrix exploded this year with his EDM blockbuster Animals.
 Duke Dumont lead the 90s house music revival with I Got U. The Chainsmokers exploded with #Selfie and are now the in-demand producers for a lot of commercial artists not to mention producing their own originals like Kanye (another hit from the year).

 Then you’ve got Norwegian producer Cosmic Dawn whose sanitized EDM-pop remixes appeal to a broader audience.
 There’s no doubt this guy (much like Calvin Harris) manufactures ear-candy for the masses and have carved out their own niche of this ever-growing pie.
 Despite a recent critique of mine about a song Bjorn (CD) remixed, it was really aimed more at the actual song by a self-entitled princess than it was at him.
 He weighed in and defended his choice but did it with class.
 I just want to reciprocate by saying I have nothing but respect for him and his work and look forward to hearing more from him in 2015.